Rafay0237/Rafay0237/README.md

 - 👋 Hi, I’m @Rafay0237
 - 👀 I’m interested in Learning
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently making websites on MERN Stack and NEXT.js
 - 💞️ I’m looking to collaborate on Projects
-- 📫 My contact : abdulrafayakb1515@gmail.com
+- 📫 My contact : abdulrafayakb1515@gmail.com | linkedin.com/in/rafay0237

 <!---
 Rafay0237/Rafay0237 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.